swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

 }
 ```

+Advancing indices by hand through `line.index(line.startIndex, offsetBy: 5)` is fairly obnoxious and distracts from the intent of the code.

-By taking a detour through forming SubSequences, we could alternatively express this as:
+Alternatively, we could take a detour through forming `SubSequence`s:

 ```swift
 func parseRequirements(_ s: String) -> [(finish: Character, before: Character)] {